All Episodes

 Instead, the responsibility was placed entirely on Amtrak and Norfolk Southern for their failure to install warning signs regarding the hazards posed by an electrical wire that supply power to locomotives.

-And as compensation for medical expenses, pain and suffering.
+And as compensation for medical expenses, pain, and suffering, he won.

 You know, the sign requirements aren't really so a trespassers can read where not to go.